Best Countries for Americans to Move to

 As a US citizen, you might be planning to move to a cheaper or safer country.
 Then the question arises: What are the best countries I can live in?
 There are various alternatives to the US, offering a better life standard.
 They offer a lower cost of living and a safer and comfortable environment than the US.

 Especially after the recent pandemic, there has been an increase in the number of US citizens searching for second citizenship.
-The pandemic made it obvious that their US passport is not as powerful as it was before.
-As a result of this virus, their freedom of travel has become restricted more and more.
-Bambridge Accountants of New York also declared that in the first half of 2020, the number of people who renounced their US citizenship doubled when compared to the whole year of 2019.
+The pandemic has made it obvious that the US passport is not as powerful as it used to be.
+Due to restrictions, their freedom of travel has become more and more restricted.
+Bambridge Accountants of New York declared that in the first half of 2020, the number of people who renounced their US citizenship doubled when compared to the whole year of 2019.
 Luckily, there are various options to choose as your second home as a US citizen.

 We’ve listed some of the best countries for Americans to move to.
 Each country offers different benefits to inspire Americans to move.

 Portugal is one of the best countries for Americans to move to, being quite a cheap country in Europe.
 It maintains almost all the good qualities a country can have.
-It is the third safest country in the world, according to the 2020 Global Peace Index.
-It also has a quality healthcare system, which has performed in the best way during the pandemic.
+It’s the third safest country in the world, according to the 2020 Global Peace Index.
+It has a quality healthcare system, which has performed in the best way during the pandemic.
 Besides that, the cost of living is quite affordable compared to many countries in Europe.
-This includes the cost of food, accommodation, and whatnot.
+This includes the cost of food, accommodation, and other daily spendings.
 Furthermore, the cost of living in Portugal is about 30 percent lower than in the US.